rharinath26/nhanes-diabetes-hypertension-analysis/final_whitepaper.md

 |              | Logistic Regression | 0.878   | 0.596  |

 **Model Selection Rationale:**
 We selected **Random Forest** (class-weighted, 100 trees) as our primary model based on three key criteria: (1) **Equity**: Superior per-race performance consistency, avoiding sub-0.4 PR-AUC drops that occurred with XGBoost for some populations; (2) **Stability**: Significantly higher stability rankings for behavioral and socioeconomic factors compared to Logistic Regression; (3) **Performance**: Competitive overall metrics (ROC-AUC 0.896 for diabetes, 0.834 for hypertension).
 We also evaluated **Logistic Regression** and **XGBoost** for comparison.
-While Logistic Regression achieved similar overall performance, stability analysis revealed it likely fails to capture the non-linear interactions underlying behavioral and socioeconomic risk factors, which Random Forest models reliably.
+While Logistic Regression achieved similar to better overall performance, stability analysis revealed it likely fails to capture the non-linear interactions underlying behavioral and socioeconomic risk factors, which Random Forest models reliably.

 ### 3.2 Universal Drivers of Risk
 Permutation importance analysis using Random Forest, validated by stability checks across 10 bootstrap trials, reveals distinct patterns: